OpenStarbound/OpenStarbound/README.md

 </details>

 ## Changes
-Note: Not every function from [StarExtensions](https://github.com/StarExtensions/StarExtensions) has been ported yet, but near-full compatibility with mods that use StarExtensions features is planned.
+Note: Mods that use StarExtensions features often work with OpenStarbound, StarExtensions is deprecated.

 ### Lighting
 **The lightmap generation has been moved off the main thread, and supports higher color range.**